FayonaC/dit355-distributedsystems-documentation/CodeOfConduct.md

      * Create a nice working environment for team
      * Clearing obstacles
      * Make sure team is on track
+     * Manage the Trello board when the group is working together

 ## 1.2.
 Policies and Procedures
 * A weekly meeting with corresponding template will be used to keep us on track and moving forward.